shiy9/grocerysmart/README.md

 ## Git operations for development
 * **Always** work on a separate branch first.
 Make sure everything works, and then merge to main.
 (Ideally we would do this step during group meetings in case there are merge conflicts.)
   * To create a new branch and switch to it, use `git checkout -b <branch-name>`
     * The new branch will not immediately appear on the GitHub repository.
 You can attempt to do a `push` and the terminal will tell you what to do in order to establish a connection to `origin/<branch-name>`.
 * To pull changes from `main` to your development branch, switch to the development branch using `git checkout <branch-name>` and `git pull origin master`
+* When adding-committing-pushing changes to development branch or the main branch, it is always a good idea to do a `git status` first to check which files may be added/committed before doing `git add *`.
+If certain hidden files are generated from certain packages and does not need to be pushed to the repository, add them to `.gitignore` following the [Glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)).
+  * The current `.gitignore` accounts for a lot of the unnecessary file types already, but you can always add more.

 ## Git Basics
 In your terminal, `cd` into a desired folder and do `git clone https://github.com/shiy9/grocerysmart.git` to copy the entire project.